Skip to main content

 Downtown La Crosse, view of the Mississippi River

 The UW-La Crosse campus is nestled in a residential area of the City of La Crosse (pop.
 52,000) located in western Wisconsin within close proximity to both Minneapolis and Madison.
 The area, known as the 7 Rivers Region, is famous for its exceptional natural beauty which includes the Mississippi River on one side, majestic bluffs on the other, and views of rolling farmland and forested valleys in between.
 Previously ranked by U.S. News & World Report as one of the top ten “Best Places to Live”, La Crosse is one of the most scenic places in mid-America.
 Abundant water, woodlands and varying terrain provide ample opportunities for year-round outdoor recreation.
-Only a couple of hours from Minneapolis or Madison, La Crosse enjoys the affordability and charm of small town living with larger city benefits.
+La Crosse enjoys the affordability and charm of small town living with larger city benefits.
 Three colleges, two world-class medical institutions, the La Crosse Symphony Orchestra, a restored nineteenth century downtown business district, and a number of galleries and art centers have made La Crosse a regional center for culture, entertainment, medical care, shopping, sports and recreation.

 Explore La Crosse